 The world needs nature to thrive, and nature needs rich biodiversity

-Biodiversity is the variation of and interaction among all life on earth.
-Its loss is among the top global risks to society, according to the World Economic Forum, posing a danger to both human wellbeing as well as economic prosperity.
+Biodiversity is the variety of and interaction between all life on earth.
+Humans are causing the loss of biodiversity at an alarming rate.
+This is among the top global risks to society according to the World Economic Forum, posing a danger to both human wellbeing as well as economic prosperity.

 Biodiversity, human rights and climate change are closely connected

 On the one hand, climate change is one of the main drivers of biodiversity loss, as rising temperatures can eventually lead to the destruction of entire ecosystems.
 On the other hand, biodiversity can make substantial contributions to climate change mitigation and adaptation.
-Reducing deforestation for example, is a priority for protecting biodiversity and can make major contributions to climate mitigation.
-Especially when combined with other efforts to reduce emissions of greenhouse gasses.
-For more information, read our stance on deforestation.
+Reducing deforestation for example, is a priority for protecting biodiversity and can make major contributions to climate mitigation, especially when combined with other efforts to reduce greenhouse gas emissions.

 Human rights are undermined by biodiversity loss and the threats presented by climate change.
 The impact can be wide-reaching, including negatively affecting rights around health, food, water, sanitation, culture, property, a healthy environment and more.
-Indigenous people are also at further risk due to the connections between land rights, cultural rights and self-determination to biodiversity.
+Indigenous people are at further risk due to the connections between biodiversity and land rights, cultural rights and self-determination.
 Also, the world’s remaining forests and 80% of the biodiversity of the planet are found in territories that are managed, owned or traditional to indigenous people.

 That’s why we approach these topics together.
-Biodiversity risks, human rights and climate risks are managed together via our Environmental and Social Risk (ESR) policy framework.
-With our effort to align our lending portfolio towards meeting net-zero climate goals, which is called our Terra approach, we engage our clients to help them align as well.
-This also helps them to protect biodiversity.
+Biodiversity risks, human rights and climate risks are managed together via our ESR policy framework.

 We are pleased to actively contribute to the journey of the financial industry to understand its impact on nature and the way financial activities can contribute to the protection and restoration of biodiversity and ecosystems.
 By doing so, we help to create a healthy world with prosperous businesses and people.